victti/BSGO-Private-Server/README.md

 ### Usage

 #### Requeriments
-- Visual Studio (2019 is recommended).
+- Visual Studio 2019 (In order to use .NET Core 3.0).
 There is no build for the server yet.
 - MongoDB (https://www.mongodb.com/download-center/community).
 - Battlestar Galactica Online files.